Chapter 2:

 “Excuse me?”

 The voice made me jump.
 It was the gorgeous, blonde woman who had caught my eye.
+Her cheeks were flushed and her brow sweaty.
 She took a moment to compose herself.
 “They split up my family into different carts.
 Please, you have to free them!”

 “Free them?
 What, am I Abraham Lincoln?”
 I retorted.